srees1988/srees1988.github.io/_posts/2024-11-20-biz-value-customer-segments.md

 Once you've created your five segments, the next step is to turn those insights into actionable strategies:

-- **Log the Results:** Store the segmentation results in the cloud with a date stamp.
+a) **Log the Results:** Store the segmentation results in the cloud with a date stamp.

-- **Visualize the Insights:** Use a business intelligence platform to showcase key characteristics of each segment, such as customer base size, recency and frequency of purchases, average spend, tenure, repeat purchase rates, and more.
+b) **Visualize the Insights:** Use a business intelligence platform to showcase key characteristics of each segment, such as customer base size, recency and frequency of purchases, average spend, tenure, repeat purchase rates, and more.

-Next, share these findings with internal stakeholders to highlight what you've discovered so far.
+c) Next, **share these findings with internal stakeholders** to highlight what you've discovered so far.
 Run the clustering model every quarter, starting fresh with the full dataset each time.
 This quarterly update allows you to:

-- **Track Customer Journeys:** Monitor how customers transition between segments over time.
+d) **Track Customer Journeys:** Monitor how customers transition between segments over time.
 For example, identify the percentage of customers moving from **Dormant** to **Potentially Valuable** or progressing to the **Most Valuable** category.

-- **Allocate Resources Effectively:** Use these transitions to guide marketing efforts.
+e) **Allocate Resources Effectively:** Use these transitions to guide marketing efforts.
 For instance:

-    - Optimize spend by reducing efforts on dormant customers unlikely to re-engage.

-    - Target loyal customers with personalized discounts or offers to boost repeat purchase rates and average order value (AOV).
+Optimize spend by reducing efforts on dormant customers unlikely to re-engage.
+Target loyal customers with personalized discounts or offers to boost repeat purchase rates and average order value (AOV).

 By quantifying these transitions and aligning marketing strategies accordingly, you ensure resources are focused where they will have the most impact.